jingspace/LondonBikeShare-MLOptimisation/model_card.md

 ## Performance

 The model's performance was evaluated using Root Mean Squared Logarithmic Error (RMSLE) on a held-out test set.
 This metric is chosen because it is less sensitive to outliers and penalizes under-prediction more than over-prediction, aligning with the goals of optimising bike availability.
-The final RMSLE achieved on the test set was [Insert RMSLE Value].
+The final RMSLE achieved on the test set was 0.7000535564455026.

 ## Limitations